VForWaTer/hydrobox/README.md

 **The HydroBox is mainly a toolbox used in the [V-FOR-WaTer](https://vforwater.de) Project.
 It will be expanded to serve general hydrological data exploration with a future release.**

+<div class="alert alert-info>The full documentation can be found at: http://hydrobox
+.readthedocs.io</div>

 The HydroBox package is a toolbox for hydrological data analysis developed at the [Chair of Hydrology](https://hyd.iwg.kit.edu/english/index.php) at the